maryam-abbaasi/EMG-Data-Analysis/README.md

 * Human–computer interaction
 * Assistive robotic systems

 The Ninapro dataset is a benchmark dataset in this domain.
-This project aims to provide a **clear, reproducible, and well-documented workflow** for EMG signal analysis that can be easily extended for classification tasks.
+This project aims to provide a clear, and well-documented workflow for EMG signal analysis that can be easily extended for classification tasks.

 ## Dataset Description